kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 #### Handling of final errors

+##### Transition from VAC(A) to VAC(B)

-If volume modification to a VAC is failing with a final error, then users can try rolling forward to a new VAC.
-This will reset `targetVolumeAttributesClassName` once external-resizer starts processing the request.
-If user sets VAC to `nil` or `empty` while previous modification to a VAC failed with a final error, then external-resizer should keep working towards reconciling to previously specified VAC, now recorded in `targetVolumeAttributesClassName`.
+If volume modification to a VAC is failing with a final error and users wishes to either cancel and move to a different VAC, then they MUST first set VAC of PVC to A. Only after transition to original VAC(A) is successful, is the user allowed to move to a different VAC.

+##### Transition from nil-VAC to VAC(A)

+If volume modification to a VAC is failing with final but not-infeasible error, then external-resizer will keep trying to reconcile to VAC(A), regardless of any user initiated changes in `.spec.volumeAttributeClassName`.
+Only after transition to VAC(A) is successful, the user is allowed to move the PVC to a different VAC.

 #### Handling of infeasible errors